 Travelling to Leh and Ladakh

-Are you Planning on travelling to Leh and Ladakh. then the best time to visit is June to Mid September.
-Yes it’s a small window to visit this region but the tough terrain and harsh weather make it difficult to visit all year round.
+Are you Planning on travelling to Leh and Ladakh?
+Then the best time to visit is from June to Mid September.
+Yes, it’s a small window to visit this region but the tough terrain and harsh weather make it difficult to visit all year round.
 The region is straight out of a fairy tale.
 A place of purple mountains where there’s something new to view with every turn the road takes.
 The landscape is dotted with white Chortens (small stupas built by locals) blue azure lakes, deserts flanked by rugged mountains.
 Add to this smiling and friendly locals and you are in for an overwhelming experience.

 Read on for more information about this beautiful region

 Leh Ladakh, As Idyllic as they come (Photo Credits)

 Chortens in Leh Ladakh (Photo Credits)

 You can fly to Leh from any major Indian city.
 Most flights would be one stop via New Delhi, though there are direct flights from Mumbai. getting to Leh via train is not possible, the closest rail lines are Delhi, Chandigarh and Jammu.

 The best way to get to Leh is by road as this allows you some time to acclimatize to the high altitude.
 You can drive via Srinagar or Manali.
 The srinagar route is slightly easier and has better roads than the one from Manali.
 Lots of people do take a motorbike from Manali and then ride to Leh via Manali.
 Do remember that it’s a long journey, and you’re looking at a night or two nights halt.
 If you’re taking the Manali-Leh highway your last night stop will most likely be Keylong (Lahaul Valley) and the road through Kashmir will afford you a halt at Kargil.